 Walnuts are stored best at temperatures of -3 to 0 degrees C and low humidity for the best storage times.

-Temperatures in excess of 30 degree C and humidity of 70% + can spoil them very fast.
-At 75% humidity aflatoxins are released by the molds that develop.
+Temperatures in excess of 30 degrees C and humidity of 70% + can spoil them very fast.
+At 75% humidity aflatoxins are released by the moulds that develop.

 Shelled walnuts should be stored in airtight containers in the fridge or better still in the freezer compartment where they stay good for 6-12 months.